michaelmcmillan/ItsLearningCLI/readme.md

 driver for your school.
 Unfortunately I don't have the rights to log into schools I'm not studying at, therefore I need help writing drivers.

-A pull-request is greatly appreciated and I'll make sure to credit everyone who helps out.
+A pull-request is greatly appreciated and I'll make sure to credit anyone who helps out.